If there is a special occasion there has to be Biryani on the Dining table…

-Marinate chicken pieces with curd, ginger and garlic paste, chopped green chilies, red chili powder, turmeric powder, garam masala, salt, half of fried onion, tomato and chopped mint leaves leave it to marinate for 4-5 hours at least, overnight is better.
+Marinate chicken pieces with curd, ginger and garlic paste, chopped green chillies, red chilli powder, turmeric powder, garam masala, salt, half of the fried onion, tomato and chopped mint leaves leave it to marinate for 4-5 hours at least, overnight is better.

-In a deep pan heat 2 tbsp of Ghee and add few whole garam masala let it crackle and the add the whole chicken mix and saute on high heat for 8-10 minutes.
+In a deep pan heat 5 tbsp of Ghee and add a few whole garam masalas let it crackle and then add the whole chicken mix and saute on high heat for 8-10 minutes.

-Reduce heat to medium cook till chicken almost cooked.
+Reduce heat to medium cook till chicken up to 75% cooked.

-In separate vessel boil 10 cups of water add remaining whole garam masala, Shah jeera n bay leaves and salt( water should turn salty) when water starts to boil add rice, cook till rice is partially cooked then drain it and keep it aside.
+In a separate vessel boil, 10 cups of water add remaining whole garam masala, Shah jeera n bay leaves and salt( water should turn salty) when water starts to boil add rice, cook till rice is partially cooked (80%) then drain it and keep it aside.

-Last layer will be rice, on top garnish with fried onion, mint leaves slices of tomato, squeeze of lemon, saffron soaked in warm milk, rosewater and kewra water and if u want u can use food colour.
-Cover rim of vessel with dough and place the lid firmly so that the steam does not escape .
+The last layer will be rice, on top garnish with fried onion, mint leaves slices of tomato, a squeeze of lemon, saffron soaked in warm milk, rosewater and kewra water and if u want u can use it food colour.
+Cover the rim of the vessel with dough and place the lid firmly so that the steam does not escape.

 Serve hot with Raita.